csoroz/CIPs/CIP-XXXX/README.md

 initial committee would consist of the original 7 master keys, with the existing threshold of 5 signatures required.

-This feature is required because the existing centralised governance system does not have any way for the master keys to be replaced, only to change the delegated governance keys.
+This first feature is required because the existing centralised governance system does not have any way for the master keys to be replaced, only to change the delegated governance keys.

+The existing centralised governance involves a notion of delegation from each master key to a governance key.
+It would be useful to have the flexibility to use this delegation between keys to allow delegation between different individuals holding the keys, acting in different roles, and to do so while only requiring limited trust.
+For example, an individual or organisation holding a master key may have clear community support to act in a governance oversight role, but not themselves have the technical capability or the time to also act in the operational governance role.
+Another example might be that one organisation might hold many master keys and delegate to a set of governance keys held by other individuals.
+This provides a simple approximation of M:N delegation.
+There may be other useful examples.
+The point is simply that such flexibility would likely be useful, but it is important that such flexibility can be exercised safely.
+In the existing centralised governance system however, the delegation from master key to governance key implies full trust, because (a threshold of) the governance key holders can invoke hard forks which can change anything, including the governance system.

 The second feature prevents the holders of the delegated governance keys from "overthrowing" the holders of the master keys.
 This would otherwise be possible: